 The great image says: Heaven in the center of the mountains: Cultivating the Great.
 The noble one knows many former words and deeds and proceedings, in order to accumulate his virtue.

-Dà Chù: the ideogram and the story.
+Dà Chù: the ideogram and the story (NEW).
 What does it mean for your question?

 Top 9: How about Heaven’s highway?
 Expansion.

-Usually insight and wisdom do not come to the neat and decent people, but to those who are very much alive – and often not at all neat and decent.
+Usually insight and wisdom do not come to the neat and decent people, but to those who are very much alive.
 They are the ones who defy things, first of all the forms that sneak into their own life.
 Forms are like walls and doors and fences, shutting out the universal.
 Sages do not walk down the garden path, they will not settle for less than the Milky Way, the road of the gods.
-Gods never were decent.

 (Changes to hex.11) Mirror